 Lesser-known TBI symptoms can be just as debilitating as more commonly expected issues but can leave victims with the frustrations associated with others not understanding or even believing that they are suffering from issues related to their brain injury.
 Some lesser-known TBI symptoms are detailed below.

-People tend to think of TBIs as a purely physical injury, like a broken bone or a bruise.
-Because they can actually affect the structure of the brain, TBIs can cause symptoms that go much further than pain and discomfort.
-While the reason that TBIs can cause depression are not fully understood, there is strong evidence that suggests that they can cause changes in the structure of the brain that can cause feelings of depression.
+People tend to think of TBIs as purely physical injuries, like a broken bone or a bruise.
+Because they can affect the structure of the brain, TBIs can cause symptoms that go much further than pain and discomfort.
+While the reason that TBIs can cause depression is not fully understood, there is strong evidence that suggests that they can cause changes in the structure of the brain that can cause feelings of depression.
 In some cases, depression can last for weeks or even months after the initial injury has occurred.

 Most people associate TBIs with sleepiness and drowsiness, largely due to the perception that people who have sustained head injuries are often confused, sluggish, or disoriented.
 While it is true that TBIs can cause people to sleep more than usual, sometimes TBIs have the opposite effect, making it difficult for victims to sleep.
 Not getting quality sleep can have a significant effect on TBI victims, causing issues like depression, decreased energy, irritability, and fatigue.

 People who have suffered a TBI often experience issues with concentration, making it difficult to perform well at work or school.
 Often, difficulty focusing on one thing can affect a person’s ability to read, communicate with others, ignore distractions, watch videos, or drive.